SpamExperts/exim/SE-README.md

-# SolarWinds/SpamExperts Exim Fork
+# SpamExperts Exim Fork

-This is a fork of the [Exim](https://exim.org) repository, used by SolarWinds for SpamExperts and Mail Assure products.
+This is a fork of the [Exim](https://exim.org) repository, used by N-able for SpamExperts and Mail Assure products.
 We have a few patches (almost always with corresponding pull requests upstream) to fix issues or add functionality that we need.

 ## Maintainers

  * Dreas van Donselaar
- * Tony Meyer, [@tonyandrewmeyer](https://github.com/tonyandrewmeyer), tony@spamexperts.com / tony.meyer@solarwinds.com, `8C18 54E2 D857 63E1 1506  C6A7 F9B9 322B 826F D935`
  * Mikhael Anisimov
  * Alexandru Chirila